Chicago Booth is releasing MBA interview invitations for candidates, which include a pre-interview video component.

 - Tell me about a situation when you learned something from someone different from you.

 Use the interview to highlight areas of your personal and professional life that are not already represented in your application.
 “Walk me through your resume” is a common opening question, however, be especially careful in responding; your interviewer has already seen your resume and is looking to glean more depth from you than a professional history timeline.
 Other common questions include the standard, ‘why Booth / why the MBA / why now?’
+You might also be asked about your top three school in the context of ‘why Booth.’
 Remember that the purpose of the interview is to establish a connection with the person across the table (or the video channel), and to convince them of why you are a good “fit” with Chicago Booth.

 Come Prepared With Thoughtful Questions For Your Interviewer